nikmakepeace/cthughanix/PROJECT_MAIN_LOOP_EXPLAINED.md

 PaletteStageModule
 ```

-Only `image` is still a null placeholder.
-Flame, translate, and wave are real
+Image, flame, translate, and wave are real stages now. `ImageStageModule`
+overlays the selected PCX when `VisualDirector` arms the one-shot image stage.
-stages now: each stage iterates the active `CthughaBuffer` objects, binds the
+Flame, translate, and wave iterate the active `CthughaBuffer` objects, bind the
-shared `CthughaFrameBuffer` adapter to the current buffer, selects the current
+shared `CthughaFrameBuffer` adapter to the current buffer, select the current
-effect entry, and calls `execute(frameBuffer, context)` on that entry.
+effect entry, and call `execute(frameBuffer, context)` on that entry.

 Important limitation: this is not the final inversion-of-control shape yet.
 Stage execution still uses the global `CthughaBuffer::buffers` registry and